+91 9850899363 Affiliated to

 1. Where is Trimbakeshwar temple ?

-The Trimbakeshwar Temple is located in the town of Trimbak, which is in the Nashik district of the Indian state of Maharashtra.
+The Temple is located in the town of Trimbak, which is in the Nashik district of the Indian state of Maharashtra.
 Trimbak is situated in the western part of Maharashtra and is known for its religious significance as one of the twelve Jyotirlingas dedicated to Lord Shiva.

-2. Who built Trimbakeshwar temple?
+3. Who built the temple?

-The current Trimbakeshwar temple was built by the third-generation Peshwa Balaji Bajirao (1740-1760) on the location of an older temple.
+The current temple was built by the third-generation Peshwa Balaji Bajirao (1740-1760) on the location of an older temple.

-3. What makes Trimbakeshwar well-known?
+4. What makes Trimbakeshwar well-known?

 Trimbakeshwar is famous for being a temple dedicated to Lord Shiva, one of the twelve Jyotirlingas.
 What's unique about this temple is that the Linga (representation of Lord Shiva) here has three faces, symbolizing the Tridev – Lord Brahma, Lord Vishnu, and Lord Shiva.
 In most other Jyotirlingas, Lord Shiva is the primary deity.

-4. Is there a special VIP entry option at Trimbakeshwar Temple?
+5. Is there a special VIP entry option at Trimbakeshwar Temple?

 Yes, you can get a VIP Darshan Pass at the temple's main gate for Rs.
 200. If you prefer not to pay, there's also a free Darshan option, but it might take one to two hours, depending on how busy it is.